-- Geer played in only one play against Miami (Ohio) after suffering a knee contusion against Florida State. - He caught a key two-point conversion in the third quarter against CSU which brought the Buffs within a field goal of the Rams. - Geer, the first-ever freshman to lead CU in receiving, sits atop the depth chart at tight end and should be a solid contributor again in 2007. - Hawkins said Geer has the size and ability to become one of CU's next great tight ends.
+- He got back into the scoring column at Texas Tech, hauling in a 2-yard toss from Cody Hawkins that put the Buffs up 14-0; the play came on fourth-and-goal, CU's fourth TD pass on fourth down in 2007. - Geer played in only one play against Miami (Ohio) after suffering a knee contusion against Florida State. - Geer was the first-ever freshman to lead CU in receiving.
+Hawkins said Geer has the size and ability to become one of CU's next great tight ends